 Chan said Middle Eastern firms are interested in expanding in the special administrative region.

 “Hong Kong has the advantages of free capital flow and a low tax system.
-The city also applies the common law system which is more familiar to the Middle East, and can help Middle Eastern companies to tap the Chinese mainland market.
+The city also apples the common law system which is more familiar to the Middle East, and can help Middle Eastern companies to tap the Chinese mainland market.
 We believe this will strengthen collaboration between Hong Kong and Middle Eastern enterprises,” he said.